-Harbor seals (Phoca vitulina) are one of the world's most widely distributed pinniped species and are found in temperate to polar coastal waters of the northern hemisphere (Jefferson et al. 2015).
+Harbor seals (Phoca vitulina vitulina) are one of the world's most widely distributed pinniped species and are found in temperate to polar coastal waters of the northern hemisphere (Jefferson et al. 2015).
 Gray seals (Halichoerus grypus atlantica) are widely distributed over the continental shelf in cold temperate and sub-polar North Atlantic waters (Lesage and Hammill 2001).
 Both species are year-round coastal inhabitants in eastern Canada and New England, and occur seasonally in the mid-Atlantic United States (U.S.) between September and May (Hayes et al. 2022).
-Individuals of both species move to northern areas for mating and pupping in the spring and summer, and return to southerly areas in the fall and winter.
+Harbor seals move to northern areas for mating and pupping in the spring and summer, and return to southerly areas in the fall and winter.
 Harbor seals generally exhibit a southward movement from Maine and eastern Canada to southern New England and through the mid-Atlantic beginning in the fall (DeAngelis 2023; Rosenfeld et al. 1988).
+Gray seals inhabit northern areas from Massachusetts to Canada for mating and pupping in the winter, and range seasonally as far south as Virginia (Bowen et al. 2007; Hayes et al. 2022; Jones and Rees 2023).

 Until 2018, National Oceanic and Atmospheric Administration (NOAA) Stock Assessment Reports (SARs) indicated that the gray seal and harbor seal populations range from Labrador to New Jersey; with scattered sightings and strandings reported as far south as North Carolina for gray seals and Florida for harbor seals (Hayes et al. 2018).
 Other researchers have reported that harbor and gray seal distribution along the U.S. Atlantic coast appears to be expanding or shifting (den Heyer et al. 2021; DiGiovianni et al. 2011; Johnston et al. 2015; DiGiovianni et al. 2018).
-In Virginia, reports from local anglers, Chesapeake Bay Bridge Tunnel (CBBT) staff, and the Virginia Aquarium & Marine Science Center indicated that seals have been using the CBBT rock armor or "islands" to haul out on for more than a decade.
-Additionally, pinniped stranding numbers have generally increased in Virginia since the early 1990s, with 2020 being a lower than average stranding year (Costidis et al. 2021).
+In Virginia, reports from local anglers, Chesapeake Bay Bridge Tunnel (CBBT) staff, and the Virginia Aquarium & Marine Science Center indicated that seals have been using the CBBT rock armor or "islands" to haul out (i.e., rest) on for more than a decade.
+Additionally, pinniped stranding numbers have generally increased in Virginia since the early 1990s, with 2022 being an average year of four strandings compared to the prior 10 years, which varied from two to nine strandings (Epple et al. 2023).
 The range expansion of the harbor seal is not necessarily indicative of an increasing population; recent population trends and abundance estimates suggest the population is stable (Hayes et al. 2022; Sigourney et al. 2021).
 Rather, it may be due to rapid growth of gray seal populations in Canada (e.g., Sable Island) and now the Northeastern U.S. (den Heyer et al. 2021; Wood et al. 2022), which could be causing the displacement of harbor seals at haul-out sites due to physical interference or competitive exclusion (Cammen et al. 2018; Pace et al. 2019; Wood et al. 2019).
 Substantial increases in gray seal populations in Canada and the United Kingdom have been known to negatively impact harbor seal abundance in those areas (Bowen et al. 2003; Thompson et al. 2019).

-Within the last decade, harbor seals have been observed returning seasonally, from fall to spring, to haul-out (resting) locations in coastal Virginia, and gray seals are occasionally observed during the winter, but not on a consistent basis (Ampela et al. 2023; Jones and Rees 2022).
+Within the last decade, harbor seals have been observed returning seasonally, from fall to spring, to haul-out locations in coastal Virginia, and gray seals are occasionally observed during the winter, but not on a consistent basis (Ampela et al. 2023; Jones and Rees 2023).
 More recently, NOAA SARs indicate the southern extent for the harbor seal population range is now North Carolina.
 However, the geographic range for the gray seal population remains the same (Hayes et al. 2022).